Auburn University: Post-Civil War

 On October 1, 1918, nearly all of API's able-bodied male students 18 or older voluntarily joined the United States Army for short-lived military careers on campus.
-The student-soldiers numbered 878, according to API president Charles Thach, and formed the academic section of the Student Army Training Corps.
+The student soldiers numbered 878, according to API president Charles Thach, and formed the academic section of the Student Army Training Corps.
 The vocational section was composed of enlisted men sent to Auburn for training in radio and mechanics.
 The students received honorable discharges two months later following the Armistice that ended World War I. API struggled through the Great Depression, having scrapped an extensive expansion program by then-President Bradford Knapp.
 Faculty salaries were cut drastically, and enrollment decreased along with state appropriations to the college.
-By the end of the 1930s, Auburn had essentially recovered, but then faced new conditions caused by World War II.
+By the end of the 1930s, Auburn had essentially recovered but then faced new conditions caused by World War II.

 As war approached in 1940, there was a great shortage of engineers and scientists needed for the defense industries.
 The U.S. Office of Education asked all American engineering schools to join in a "crash" program to produce what was often called "instant engineers".
 API became an early participant in an activity that eventually became Engineering, Science, and Management War Training (ESMWT).
 Fully funded by the government and coordinated by Auburn's Dean of Engineering, college-level courses were given in concentrated, mainly evening classes at sites across Alabama.
-Taken by thousands of adults – including many women – these courses were highly beneficial in filling the wartime ranks of civilian engineers, chemists, and other technical professionals.
-The ESMWT also benefited API by providing employment for faculty members when the student body was significantly diminished by the draft and volunteer enlistment.
+Taken by thousands of adults – including many women – these courses helped fill the wartime ranks of civilian engineers, chemists, and other technical professionals.

-During the war, API also trained U.S. military personnel on campus; between 1941 and 1945, Auburn produced over 32,000 troops for the war effort.
-Following the end of World War II, API, like many colleges around the country, experienced a period of massive growth caused by returning military personnel taking advantage of their GI Bill offer of free education.
-In the five-year period following the end of the war, enrollment at API more than doubled.
+During the war, API also trained U.S. military personnel on campus; between 1941 and 1945, 32,000 troops attended the university in some manner.
+Following the end of World War II, as with many other colleges around the country, API experienced a period of massive growth caused by returning military personnel taking advantage of their GI Bill offer of free education.
+In the years following the end of the war, enrollment at API more than doubled pre-war enrollment.

 Name change to Auburn

-Recognizing the school had moved beyond its agricultural and mechanical roots, it was granted university status by the Alabama Legislature in 1960 and renamed Auburn University, a name that better expressed the varied academic programs and expanded curriculum that the school had been offering for years.
-However, it was popularly called "Auburn" for many years before the official name change, much like the University of the South has long been popularly called "Sewanee".
-For example, what is now Jordan-Hare Stadium was called "Auburn Stadium" when it opened in 1939.
+Recognizing the school had moved beyond its agricultural and mechanical roots, it was granted university status by the Alabama Legislature in 1960 and renamed to "Auburn University" which came from it being unofficially called "Auburn" since at least the 1930s, when Jordan-Hare Stadium opened in 1939 as "Auburn Stadium".